 Before helping, ask: Can they figure this out?
 Resist the urge to correct immediately.
 Let children make mistakes, notice them, and try again.
 Self-correction builds confidence and understanding faster than adult correction.

-8. Natural Consequences
+Natural Consequences in Discipline

 Instead of punishment, let natural consequences teach.
 If a child rushes through work carelessly, the work speaks for itself.
-If they're disruptive during a lesson, they miss it.
+If they're challenging during a lesson, they miss it.
 This is gentler and more effective than adult punishment, and it respects the child's agency.

 These ideas don't require expensive equipment or a complete overhaul.
 Small shifts in how you observe, structure materials, and respond to children often yield remarkable changes in motivation, focus, and learning outcomes.

-Play-based learning philosophies share Montessori's belief that children learn through doing and exploring, though Montessori structured this exploration more tightly.
+• Play-based learning philosophies share Montessori's belief that children learn through doing and exploring, though Montessori structured this exploration more tightly.

 Key Takeaways